kubit-ui/kubit-ios-charts/README.md

 ### Quick Example

-Here's a simple LineChart to get you started:
+Here is a simple LineChart to get you started:

 ```Swift
 import KubitCharts